dirac-institute/sorcha/docs/whatsorchadoesnotdo.rst

    We do have methods for  users to easily develop their own functions for adjusting the apparent magnitude of the simulated objects  due to cometary activity, rotational light curves, cometary outbursts, etc. We have some basic functionality already built for simple sinusoidal rotational light curves and cometary activity.
-Further details can be found  :ref:`here<addon>`
+Further details can be found  :ref:`here<addons>`.